J-shw/Menstrudel/CONTRIBUTING.md

 You do not need to edit any `.arb` or `.dart` files in this repository.
 All translation changes will be synced from Crowdin by the maintainers.

+For more details please see the [translation docs](docs/translation/README.md)

 ---

 ## Branching Model